BinaryMuse/fluxxor/site/contents/examples/carousel/index.md

 ---

-In this small application, only the top level `Application` component requires access to the Flux data (via `this.props.flux`).
-However, since `Application` mixes in `Fluxbox.FluxMixin`, all children of `Application` with the appropriate `contextTypes` property automatically have access to the `Fluxbox.Flux` instance at their `this.context.flux` properties.
+In this small application, only the top level `Application` component requires access to the Flux data.
+However, since `Application` mixes in `Fluxbox.FluxMixin`, any descendants of `Application` with the `Fluxbox.FluxChildMixin` would automatically have access to the `Fluxbox.Flux` instance via `this.getFlux()`.

 <script src="carousel-bundle.js"></script>
 <style>